 Note: Advertisements located near traffic signals or on roads subject to high traffic volumes will be considered on the basis of likely effect upon road safety.
 The views of the Police Traffic Branch and Roads and Traffic Authority may be sought.

 Specific Sign Types

-23. Awning Facia Sign
+- 23. Awning Facia Sign

-a. must be attached to the fascia or return of an awning;
+- a. must be attached to the fascia or return of an awning;

+- b. must form part of the awning;

 Types of sign